hnsl/quark/Readme.md

 but it features a client heavy protocol to implement in librcd and it's runtime stability does not seem to be all that.

-Also we do not need to update or delete data.
-All we care about is insert and lookup, since our problem is so limited we decided that it is probably cheaper to build a minimal datastore that does exactly than what we want than interface with someone elses.

 ## Tunable Durability
 We use the "acid memory" implementation in librcd to get an interface that looks like mmap:ed files that have performant and known durability by two-phase